polterguy/magic/backend/files/misc/common-startup-files/default.md

 - [type] is mandatory name of new machine learning type
 - [system_message] is optional and the system instruction used during inference

+Notice, this function will add description for how to invoke AI functions to its system instruction automatically, allowing the LLM to execute functions and use tools.

 ### List machine learning types

 The following function can be used to list all machine learning types.